MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-welcome.md

 ## Looking for DeployR 8.0.0 and 8.0.5 documentation?

-You've come to the right place fpr **8.0.0 and 8.0.5 documentation**.
+You've come to the right place for **8.0.0 and 8.0.5 documentation**.

 Start here:
 + [About DeployR 8.0.0 and 8.0.5](deployr-about.md)